 Said theory proposed that by using a specific laser wavelength, it was possible to target the destruction of a group of molecules.
 This allowed for a better localization of thermal energy, meaning the tissue which surrounded the ink particles would not bear damage contrary to Goldman’s method.

 However, even by Anderson’s admission, the procedure was only effective around 75% of the time.
 Moreover, it could require up to 20 monthly sessions to achieve the desired results, elevating the cost of the procedure to thousands of dollars per each session.

 Nevertheless its limitations, it had become obvious that laser treatments would be the best way to move towards a non-destructive tattoo removal procedure.
-At the same time, other researchers were hard at work developing alternative laser tattoo removal methods, such as:
+At the same time, other researchers were hard at work developing alternative laser tattoo removal methods.